PROLEADK/Protocols-Arduino/README.md

 6. Open the arduino software.
 Open the Arduino IDE and go to Tools --> Board.
 Select "Teensy 3.1" from the list.
 Load the protocol by going to file-->sketchbook, and once loaded press the upload button - this flashes the MultispeQ with the new firmware.
 Then go to tools --> serial port and select the port which contains the teensy.
 Once that is checked, open the Arduino Serial Monitor (tools --> serial monitor).
 You can copy and paste protocols through the serial port to run a measurement, or enter one of the following options for testing:

-* case 1000:     // print "MultispeQ Ready" to USB and Bluetooth
+* 1000:     // print "MultispeQ Ready" to USB and Bluetooth
-* case 1001:     // power off completely (if USB connected, only batteries
+* 1001:     // power off completely (if USB connected, only batteries
-* case 1002:     // configure bluetooth name and baud rate
+* 1002:     // configure bluetooth name and baud rate
-* case 1003:     // power down lights (TL1963) only
+* 1003:     // power down lights (TL1963) only
-* case 1004:     // show battery level and associated values
+* 1004:     // show battery level and associated values
-* case 1005:     // print all calibration data
+* 1005:     // print all calibration data
-* case 1006*:     // add calibration values for tcs light sensor to actual PAR values
+* 1006*:    // add calibration values for tcs light sensor to actual PAR values
-* case 1007:     // view device info
+* 1007:     // view device info
-* case 1008*:     // add calibration values for offset
+* 1008*:    // add calibration values for offset
-* case 1011**:     // add calibration values for the lights
+* 1011**:   // add calibration values for the lights
-* case 1012**:     // add factor calibration values for of lights
+* 1012**:   // add factor calibration values for of lights
-* case 1013:     // view and set device info
+* 1013:     // view and set device info
-* case 1014**:     // add calibration values for the baseline
+* 1014**:   // add calibration values for the baseline
-* case 1015**:     // add calibration values for the spad blanks
+* 1015**:   // add calibration values for the spad blanks
-* case 1016:     // user defined calibrations, set by specific lights/detectors
+* 1016:     // user defined calibrations, set by specific lights/detectors
-* case 1017:     // reset all EEPROM values to zero
+* 1017:     // reset all EEPROM values to zero
-* case 1018:     // reset only the calibration arrays to zero (leave tcs calibration, offset, device info)
+* 1018:     // reset only the calibration arrays to zero (leave tcs calibration, offset, device info)
-* case 1019**:     // add calibration values for spad factor
+* 1019**:   // add user defined calibration values (2) (factory devices use this for SPAD factor)
-* case 1020:     // add user defined calibration values (2)
+* 1020:     // add user defined calibration values (2)
-* case 1021:     // add user defined calibration values (2)
+* 1021:     // add user defined calibration values (2)
-* case 1022:     // add user defined calibration values (2)
+* 1022:     // add user defined calibration values (2)
-* case 1023:     // add user defined calibration values (2)
+* 1023:     // add user defined calibration values (2)
-* case 1024:     // add user defined calibration values (2)
+* 1024:     // add user defined calibration values (2)
-* case 1025:     // add user defined calibration values (2)
+* 1025:     // add user defined calibration values (2)
 * 15 - measuring light 1 (main board)");
 * 16 - measuring light 2 (main board)");
 * 11 - measuring light 3 (add on board)");